lixilinx/ste_revisit/README.md

-# Passing through gradient with the Dirac delta function
+# A revisit of the straight-through estimator (STE)
 It's common to encounter discontinuous function $y=f(x)$ like quantization, step and sign functions, clustering, etc. There exists many choices to pass through the gradients to offer different tradeoffs between bias and variance, say continuous relaxation like Gumbel-Softmax and estimators like REINFORCE and straight-through.
-But, if the derivative of $f(\cdot)$ can be expressed with the Dirac delta function, generally we can get less biased and lower variance gradient estimator by passing through the gradient as
+But, if the derivative of $f(\cdot)$ can be expressed with the Dirac delta function, generally we could get less biased and lower variance gradient estimator by passing through the gradient as

 $$ E_{v\sim p_V(v)}\left[ \frac{\partial f(x-v)}{\partial x} \right\] $$

 where $v$ is drawn from a pdf $p_V(\cdot)$ and $E_v[\cdot]$ is replaced with sample average during training.
+This technique is widely applicable, for both scalar- and vector-valued functions.
+Here, we focus on its application to the straight-through estimator (STE).

-## Recovery of the straight-through estimator (STE)
+## Example 1: recovery of the STE
 Let the target function be $y=f(x)={\rm round}(x)$.
 Its derivative is $\frac{dy}{dx} = \ldots +\delta(x+1.5) + \delta(x+0.5) + \delta(x-0.5) +\delta(x-1.5)+ \ldots$.
 Let $v\sim \mathcal{U}(-0.5, 0.5)$, i.e., $p_V(v)=I(-0.5\le v< 0.5)$.
 Then, we have,

 $$